maryjng/weatherplanner-backend/README.md

 The entire application follows the usual Node.js/Express backend and React frontend approach.
 There is an api class (api.js) defined in the frontend that is responsible for sending requests to the backend.
 Backend routes will call functions from models (in models folder) and may query the database and/or respond depending on the request.

-# API Routes - There are four main routes - auth, users, appointments, weatherapi;
+# BACKEND API Routes - There are four main routes - auth, users, appointments, weatherapi;
 ### Appointments has a subroute for forecasts of a specific appointment: appointments/:appt_id/forecast

 ##  AUTH - The auth route is handles token generation and user registration.